qbicsoftware/geo-uploader-cli/README.md

 ## Config File

+IMPORTANT:

+The complete config file is not included with the software!
+In order for the geo-uploader-cli to work you have to manually create a 'config.yaml' based on the given information!
+Future releases will include an example 'config.yaml' that can be adapted by the user.

 -c [Path to config.yaml]: Provide a config file that includes login information as well as the openBis identifiers that are parsed to the excel file.
-All the fields except for the password have to be filled out in order for the program to run
+All the fields except for the password have to be filled out in order for the program to run.
+If the password field is left empty you will be asked to insert it when running the geo-uploader-cli.

 Example Config file: